 Sierra Lakes is a course I’ve always heard nice things about, so I’ve been wanting to check it out for awhile.
 Today seemed like a fitting time to go out there, as well.
 In a couple of weeks, I’ll be playing golf in Kentucky.
-And Fontana, where Sierra Lakes is located, is often mockingly referred to as “Fontucky” by other Southern Californians because of a perceived redneck lifestyle associated with the town.
+And Fontana, where Sierra Lakes is located, is often mockingly referred to as “Fontucky” by other Southern Californians because of a perceived backwoods lifestyle associated with this town deep in the Inland Empire.

 Well if Kentucky golf is as nice as Fontucky golf, it’s going to be a great trip because I was impressed with Sierra Lakes on every level.
 It’s a beautiful course that’s very well-maintained.